-- 1. Verify that the rod is perpendicular to the machine table in the X direction: compare the rod's position to the vertical edge of the machinist's square. - If the rod is perpendicular to the vertical edge of the machinist's square, go to "Examine the Alignment of the Carousel Door Opening" (below). - If the rod must be adjusted, go to Step 2. - 2.
-Loosen the two socket head cap screws on the linear rails.
+- 1. Verify that the rod is perpendicular to the machine table in the X direction: compare the rod's position to the vertical edge of the machinist's square. - If the rod is perpendicular to the vertical edge of the machinist's square, go to "Examine the Alignment of the Carousel Door Opening" (on the next page). - If the rod must be adjusted, go to Step 2.

+2. Loosen the two socket head cap screws on the linear rails.